turingschool/portfolios/kyle_heppenstall.markdown

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/vote_your_conscience.markdown)

-Feedback to me: Most of my key takeaways from this session happened during our conversation debriefing the articles about vetting leaders and whether we have a responsibility to vote.
+Most of my key takeaways from this session happened during our conversation debriefing the articles about vetting leaders and whether we have a responsibility to vote.
 I was interested to hear the perspective that abstaining from an election can be a conscious way to "vote."
 We also dove into extending the example from the reading that civic responsibilities and rights should strike a balance to keep individuals and government healthy.
 After this gear up I'm still motivated to vote but am hoping to do some more research to be more informed about local positions.

-Feedback from me: I provided Amy with some similar constructive feedback that she provided to me.
-We did not communicate enough over the weekend so that we ended up with at very different points when we came in on Monday.
-More frequent check-ins with the partner would have led to higher productivity and less time getting back on the same page when we met up on Monday.
-I provided her with some positive feedback on her flexibility and ability to notice details about code.
-I gave her some positive feedback on her ability to balance building a relationship with her partner while creating a really efficient working relationship.

 ### Professional Development Workshops